hack3rs.ca network-security

 Operations / Incident Handling Months 12-18

-$ why-it-exists: These GIAC certifications exist to validate practical security operations knowledge and incident handling skills.
-They are often used in environments that want stronger evidence of operational readiness than entry-level certs alone.
+$ why-it-exists: These GIAC certs validate practical security operations knowledge and incident handling skills.
+Employers in SOC and IR environments often want evidence of operational readiness beyond entry-level certs.

-$ why-you-should-use-it: Use this stage if you are pursuing SOC, IR, or security operations roles and want structured study around incident workflows, evidence handling, and defensive techniques.
+$ why-you-should-use-it: If you're targeting SOC, IR, or security operations roles, this is where structured study around incident workflows, evidence handling, and defensive techniques pays off.

-$ real-life-example: A team investigating suspicious lateral movement needs to collect evidence, validate scope, preserve timelines, and contain safely.
-GIAC-style training strengthens the procedural and analytical side of that work.
+$ real-life-example: A team investigating lateral movement has to collect evidence, validate scope, preserve timelines, and contain safely without overreaching.
+GIAC-style training strengthens exactly the procedural and analytical side of that work.

 what-you-should-learn-from-it